Headlines From The Onion That Later Came True

 Back in 1999, The Onion ran a jape column authored by none other than "Mr. King."
 In it, he claims to have absolutely no recollection about writing his mid-era novel, "The Tommyknockers": "After reading the plot synopsis, I sort of remembered it, but, then again, maybe it just sounded like something else I wrote.
 After your 50 or 60th one, it's all kind of a blur ... it sounds like my kind of thing."
 Of course, The Onion's tease mostly prodded King about his expansive oeuvre and the genre conventions he helped invent.
 At the same time, there was a certain ring of truth behind the article — a sadder one — that was later revealed.

-In yet another example of satire meets life, the prolific author admitted in his book, "On Writing," to having almost no memory of crafting his dog-attack classic, "Cujo" (via Mental Floss).
-Instead of author burnout, King's problem resulted from a serious drug and alcohol problem.
-Because of his addictions, he says the book's inception is mostly a blur.
-Fortunately, as a result of his early struggles, the author has been sober since the late '80s.
+In yet another example of satire meets life, the prolific author admitted in his book, "On Writing," to having almost no memory of crafting his dog-attack classic, "Cujo."
+Instead of author burnout, King's memory gap resulted from serious drug and alcohol misuse issues.
+Consequently, he says the book's inception is mostly a blur.
+Fortunately, the author has been sober since the late '80s.

 New, Delicious Species Discovered (2005)

-The joke paper's discovery was almost parroted sardonically in 2010, after National Geographic brought a report from Myanmar, detailing the unveiling of a previously undocumented snub nose monkey.
+The joke paper's discovery was almost parroted sardonically in 2010, after National Geographic brought a report from Myanmar, detailing the unveiling of a previously undocumented snub-nosed monkey.
 Sadly, this new critter was already on the endangered list when scientists classified it, due to the "local demand for monkey meat," as well as hunting and logging interests in the region.
-Hopefully, their recent unearthing will aid in preservation efforts.
+In fact, the sole specimen at the time of the discovery had been killed by hunters, and was eaten after the researchers made their findings.

 Historic 'Blockbuster' Store Offers Glimpse Of How Movies Were Rented In the Past (2008)